harvard-lil/h2o/README.md

 ### Test design

 Since we're going to be heavily refactoring and likely removing a lot of code, the focus for now will be on high-level feature tests which will survive that. [cases_test.rb](test/features/cases_test.rb) is an example of the test pattern using Minitest and Capybara which exercises the full stack from a user's point of view.

+### Dependencies

+ImageMagick and a global installation of the "Garamond" font are required.
+On Macs, you can verify the presence of Garamond in Applications > FontBook, and can install ImageMagick via `brew install imagemagick`.

 ### Javascript